-Kira S. Dabby, Esq., is Of Counsel at the firm and concentrates her practice in municipal law, governmental defense litigation, and complex commercial litigation.
+Kira S. Dabby, Esq., is a partner at the firm and concentrates her practice in municipal law, governmental defense litigation, and complex commercial litigation.
 Ms. Dabby has broad litigation, trial and arbitration experience in matters of public entity liability, natural resource damages, products liability, consumer fraud, mortgage fraud, reinsurance, defamation, fraud, and complex business disputes.
 Ms. Dabby also advises government entities with respect to Open Public Meetings Act (OPMA) and Open Public Records Act (OPRA) compliance, wastewater treatment, solid waste, and in all aspects of public contracting.

 Prior to joining Archer, Ms. Dabby worked for ten years at Latham & Watkins LLP, where she defended and counseled corporate clients in the professional service, chemical, insurance and food industries.
 Representative clients include The Dow Chemical Company, Federal National Mortgage Association (Fannie Mae), Union Carbide Corporation, and one of the Big 4 accounting firms.
 Ms. Dabby had a lead role in defending one of the first natural resource damage actions to go to trial in the United States, which resulted in a complete defense victory at trial that was affirmed on appeal.
 At Archer, Ms. Dabby continues to defend and counsel clients on natural resource damage claims, particularly with regard to contamination from downstream petroleum operations.